 Mailbox Blockage by Refuse Cans and Adequate Space from Buildings

 The US Postal Carrier has asked us to be sure the mailbox slots are not blocked by the trash or recycling bins as this impedes the mail delivery.
-We realize that often the trash collector moves bins upon dumping, but if you place the cans away from the mailbox slot initially, it should help.
-Please also remember to place the trash and recycling bins at least 3 feet from the unit.
-When the cans are picked up, they can make contact with the stucco and damage the paint if they are too close to the building.
+Please place the bins at least 3 feet from the unit to avoid stucco damage as they are picked up by the truck.

 Reminders for Strathmore Parking